SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Apply this attribute to a class, structure, or enumeration declaration to use that type as a property wrapper.
-When you apply this attribute to a type, you create a new, custom attribute with the same name as the type.
+When you apply this attribute to a type, you create a custom attribute with the same name as the type.
 Apply that new attribute to a property of a class, structure, or enumeration to wrap access to the property through an instance of the wrapper type.
 Local and global variables can't use property wrappers.